christy-lei/christy-lei/README.md

 # christy-lei

+Hi, I'm Christy Lei.

-This is created for math 241, lab3
+This is created for Math 241, Lab3